Easton-West/YourMultimeshAssistant/README.md

 Using the function which require you to click onto a mesh require the mesh to have a collision shape.
 If you do not want a collision shape you can add it and then delete it once the multimesh is built.
 (Generate Multimesh does not require a collision shape).

+If using a custom AABB and you place it in an area where it does not encapsulate the vertices of any faces it will not create a multimesh. i.e. create a large plane and place a aabb in the center.
+Try to generate a multimesh and you will get nothing.
+If you subdivide the mesh enough it will then register.

 ## Future Updates

 Add a delete option based on a multimesh instance that you enter into the 'Select Instance' box

+Generate a multimesh using custom aabb that does not require it to encasuplate the vertices of each face where the instances will be placed.

 Add a horizontal scroll bar to the transform positions that will allow you to fine tune move the positoning of the selected instance.
 Currently you have to typ in a position.
 The scroll bar would allow you to move it +- 5m.